 How to get a Paul Hastings training contract

-Around eight to ten are invited back for a second interview, which lasts for a whole morning or afternoon.
-This takes place with two partners and is, according to Croucher, “very fluid – we have questions that we ask across the interviews in order to be consistent, but overall it's free-flowing and reactive to the candidate's responses.”
-The interview is accompanied by a written assessment that involves reading and analysing a legal document.
-This tests a candidate's ability to digest information and summarise it succinctly.
+Approximately 35 applicants make it through to the first interview, which usually takes place with a member of the Talent Management team and the training principal, Jason Raeburn, or with two other partners.
+Around 20 are invited back for a second interview, which lasts for a whole morning or afternoon.
+This takes place with two partners and is accompanied by a written assessment that involves reading and analysing a legal document.
+This tests a candidate's ability to digest information in a short period of time, understand it and summarise it succinctly.

 Paul Hastings (Europe) LLP